 Acute Myeloid Leukemia (AML): AML starts in the bone marrow but often quickly moves into the blood.
 It can also spread to other parts of the body.
 Both adults and children can develop AML.

-Agnogenic Myeloid Leukemia: Also known as Myelodysplastic Syndromes, these are a group of disorders caused by poorly formed blood cells or ones that don’t work properly.
+Agnogenic Myeloid Leukemia: Also known as Myelodysplastic Syndromes, this disorder is caused by poorly formed blood cells or ones that don’t work properly.

 Chronic Lymphocytic Leukemia (CLL): CLL affects lymphoid cells and usually grows slowly.
 It is more common in older adults.